International and Foreign Language Education Service

 Sarah previously coordinated the Office of Postsecondary Education’s Fund for the Improvement of Postsecondary Education, the First in The World program, and the international academic partnerships including special U.S.-Brazil collaboration programs to link American academia with European Union, Canadian, and Mexican universities.
 She also led the Hispanic-Serving Institutions - Science, Technology, Engineering, or Mathematics and Articulation programs and other programs that bolster U.S. colleges and universities to prepare globally competent students for the 21st century workforce.
 During her tenure in the international education program office 10 years ago, Sarah gained extensive experience managing Fulbright-Hays programs and Title VI international business education grants.
 She holds degrees in economics, liberal arts, and business.

 Tim Duvall serves as a Senior Program Officer for IFLE, overseeing the CIBEs, as well as the NRC and FLAS programs with a focus on the Middle East and Western Europe.
 Tim is the Evaluation Team Lead for IFLE.

 Carolyn Collins oversees IFLE’s Title VI LRC Program as well as the NRC and FLAS programs focusing on the Western Hemisphere (Canada, Latin America and the Caribbean).
 She is IFLE’s Communications Team Lead.

 Before coming to IFLE in 2015, Carolyn worked at the French Embassy in Washington, D.C., where she managed the Teaching Assistant Program in France.
 Previously, Carolyn worked for an adventure travel company specializing in ecotourism and educational trips in developing countries, and as an English-language Teaching Assistant for elementary school students in France.
 Carolyn earned a Master’s degree in French Language and Civilization from New York University in Paris, and a Bachelor’s degree from Colgate University.
-Carolyn speaks fluent French, intermediate Spanish, and elementary German and Japanese.
+Carolyn enjoys learning languages and speaks fluent French.